sebkirche/K8101/README.md

 [^2]: the bitmap is stored locally in the display memory and can be redisplayed without transfer with the "Clear foreground" command.
 It can be used as a background picture.

 [^3]: for these 2 commands the actual data (text or 1024 bytes of bitmap) must be followed by an extra 0 - that is *not* counted in the size (!).
 Code smell in PIC side...

+[^4]: the max_width parameter is used to wrap text and has no effect if the text does not have spaces

 ### Character set ###